iliasioannou/geosai_dockerized/README.md

 ## About network

-For every connetion between geonetwork and postgres it's needed to create always a Docker network.
+For every connection between geonetwork and postgres it's needed to create always a Docker network.